 • If you are currently serving a prison sentence and are considering options on release, please talk to your Corrections Case Manager.

-Drug Treatment Programs are available in a number of prisons across Aotearoa, including Waikeria Prison.
+Drug Treatment Programs are available in a number of prisons across Aotearoa, including Waikeria and Tongariro Prison.

-At Waikeria, participants reside within the Karaka Unit where they attend a structured six month program focused on the treatment of alcohol and other drug use while addressing the link between this and the persons offending.
-The program provides an opportunity to build social support, and improve communication and relationship skills.
+The six month programs focus on the treatment of alcohol and other drug use while addressing the link between this and the persons offending.
+The programs provide an opportunity to build social support, and improve communication and relationship skills.

 The kaupapa Māori program is a mix of group and 1:1 sessions delivered over two phases.
 A more intensive Phase I program is delivered over 12 weeks.
 Phase II focuses on the implementation of the new strategies and maintenance of abstinence.